ziglang/www.ziglang.org/content/learn/getting-started.en.md

 ## Next steps
-Check out other resources present in the [Learn](../) section, make sure to find the Documentation for your version of Zig (note: nightly builds should use `master` docs) and check out [ziglearn.org](https://ziglearn.org).
+Check out other resources present in the [Learn](../) section, make sure to find the Documentation for your version of Zig (note: nightly builds should use `master` docs) and consider giving [ziglearn.org](https://ziglearn.org) a read.

-Zig is a young project and unfortunately we don't have yet the capacity to produce extensive documentation and learning materials for everything, so you should consider [joining one of the existing Zig communities](https://github.com/ziglang/zig/wiki/Community) to get help when you get stuck, as well as check out initiatives like [Zig SHOWTIME](https://zig.show).
+Zig is a young project and unfortunately we don't have yet the capacity to produce extensive documentation and learning materials for everything, so you should consider [joining one of the existing Zig communities](https://github.com/ziglang/zig/wiki/Community) to get help when you get stuck, as well as checking out initiatives like [Zig SHOWTIME](https://zig.show).

 Finally, if you enjoy Zig and want to help speed up the development, [consider donating to the Zig Software Foundation](../../zsf)
 <img src="../../heart.svg" style="vertical-align:middle; margin-right: 5px">.